CJCascalheira/osl-zhang-et-al-2014/README.md

 # Open Stats Lab Factorial ANOVA in R Using Data from Zhang et al. (2014)
 A solution to Kevin P. McIntyre's Open Stats Lab activity on factorial ANOVA using a data set from Zhang et al. (2014).
 Written in R.

+Analysis paused.
+Attempting to figure out how to conduct simple-effects on mixed ANOVA.